Cray-HPE/docs-csm/400-SWITCH-BGP-NEIGHBORS.md

 Example: ./aruba_set_bgp_peers.py 10.252.0.2 10.252.0.3 /var/www/ephemeral/prep/redbull/networks
 ```
-- After this script is ran you will need verify the configuration and verify the BGP peers are ```ESTABLISHED```
+- After this script is run you will need to verify the configuration and verify the BGP peers are ```ESTABLISHED```

 # Manual Process